Return to Wm the Conqeuror & his Ancestors

 SGM Post

-" The mother of Adela of Vermandois was Adelaide of Burgundy who was later to marry her son-in-law, Geoffrey Greymantle.
+" The mother of Adela of Vermandois was Adelaide of Burgundy who was

 The *approximate* dates of the marriages are (all from ES):